 This Icing will still bring you a nice shine and finish to the cake, but without the super high quantity of sugar.

-How to keep this easy Lemon Cake
+How to keep this Lemon Loaf

 This lemon cake will stay fresh for 2 to 3 days at room temperature (in a dry environment) when wrapped properly.

 Alternatively, it will keep fresh in the fridge for up to a week.
 Keeping it in an air-tight container (or properly wrapped) is essential to make sure the cake stays fresh and moist.

 Note that in summer or warm conditions, it is better to keep this cake in the fridge.